 Most people wouldn’t be surprised to hear that chronic health conditions such as diabetes, heart disease, obesity, arthritis and cancer are major drivers of healthcare cost for employers.
-What may be a surprise is how frequently those chronic physical health conditions are comorbid with mental health conditions.
+What may be a surprise is how frequently those chronic physical health conditions are comorbid with mental health disorders.
 In a nationally representative epidemiological survey 29% of those with a medical disorder were found to have a comorbid mental health condition.
-Conversely, more than 68% of adults with a mental disorder reported having at least one general medical disorder.
+Conversely, more than 68% of adults with a mental health disorder reported having at least one general medical disorder.

 The Impact of Comorbidity

 Various studies have shown that addressing mental health conditions in comorbid cases can reduce the severity and duration of co-existing physical health conditions.

 The presence of mental health conditions significantly affects the cost of care for comorbid physical conditions.
 Consider diabetes, a very relevant example considering more than 100 million American adults are now living with diabetes or prediabetes according to the CDC.
 Studies have shown that healthcare expenditures for patients with diabetes and depression are 2 to 4.5 times as high as those of patients without depression. .According to one study, the coexistence of depression and diabetes is associated with increased mortality and morbidity, including higher rates of complications, increased disability and lost productivity, lower quality of life, and increased risk of death.

 In a recent Open Minds Daily Executive Briefing newsletter, Sarah Threnhauser described the costs incurred for patients with comorbid depression and chronic physical conditions compared those with the physical conditions alone.
 Her findings indicated:

 - The cost of care for heart failure was 29% higher when the consumer also had depression